saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ### `shardIndex`

-__Description__: `shardIndex` specifies which shard to run.
-This option works for both emulators and RDC.
-For more shard tests, click [here](https://developer.android.com/training/testing/junit-runner#sharding-tests) to read more.
+__Description__: Specifies which shard to run.
+Read more about shard tests on the [Android developer site](https://developer.android.com/training/testing/junit-runner#sharding-tests).

 __Type__: *int*